Case Digest (G.R. No. 221075)

 Facts:

-- Petitioner Georgidi B. Aggabao and private respondent Anthony Miranda were rival candidates for Congressman, 4th District of Isabela, in the May 10, 2004 elections.
+- Georgidi B. Aggabao and Anthony Miranda were rival candidates for Congressman of the 4th District of Isabela in the May 10, 2004 elections.

-- During the canvassing of Certificates of Canvass of Votes (COCV) for the municipalities of Cordon and San Agustin, Miranda moved to exclude the 1st copy of the COCV, alleging it was tampered with, prepared under duress, differed from other authenticated copies, and contained manifest errors.
+- During the canvassing of Certificates of Canvass of Votes (COCV) for the municipalities of Cordon and San Agustin, Miranda moved to exclude the 1st copy of the COCV, alleging tampering, duress in preparation, and manifest errors.

-- Proceedings before the Provincial Board of Canvassers (PBC) and canvass result
+- Proceedings Before the Provincial Board of Canvassers (PBC) and COMELEC

-- On August 16, 2004, the COMELEC Second Division allegedly gave due course to Aggabao’s pending appeal; on August 27, 2004 Aggabao filed a Consolidated Motion for Early Resolution and complained of the Second Division’s failure to annul the proclamation.
+- On August 16, 2004, the COMELEC Second Division gave due course to Aggabao’s appeal but did not annul the proclamation; Aggabao filed a Consolidated Motion for Early Resolution and Reply.

 Issues: